Death of Florida doctor after receiving COVID-19 vaccine under investigation

 The condition she said led to his stroke, called thrombocytopenia, results from a lower-than-normal number of platelets, which help the blood clot.

-Pfizer, which along with its partner BioNTech made the vaccine the man received, said in a statement it is aware of the death.
+Pfizer, which along with its partner BioNTech made the vaccine the man received, said in a statement that it was aware of the death.

 "We are actively investigating this case, but we don't believe at this time that there is any direct connection to the vaccine," the statement said.